DemocraticPedagogy/academia/cv.md

 **Dissertation Title:**
 Death and Destitution in colonial cities: Bombay and Calcutta, 1896 - 1960.

-**Research Fields and examiners:** South Asian History (Anupama Rao), History of Health and Medicine in the Global South (Kavita Sivaramakrishnan), History of Science (Pamela Smith), British Imperial and Interwar History (Susan Pedersen)
+**Research Fields and examiners:** South Asian History, History of Health and Medicine in the Global South, History of Science, British Imperial and Interwar History.

 **Academic Qualifications**
 2019: MPhil, Columbia University